Datttta/My_Notes/to-do.md

 - [X] save .local/share/icons to dotfiles
 - [X] add .config/Kvantum to dotfiles
 - [X] test matugen
+- [X] imv doesn't follow yazi image order when I use the arrow to see the previous and next images

 == Tasks ==
 - Loundry